BBBSnowball/bl808-linux-nixos/README.md

     - Connect to "UART" USB port of M1s dock.
 There will be two tty ports, e.g. ttyUSB0 and ttyUSB1.
       The one with the higher number is for the M0 cpu.
 We need that one for programming.
     - Put the board into bootloader mode: Press and hold the BOOT button, then press the reset (RST) button, then release BOOT.
+      - You can usually do the same by pressing BOOT while connecting power.
+This won't work for M1s dock because it will also boot the BL702 in a different mode.
+      - TODO: RST/PU_CHIP is connected to U1RTS and BOOT to U1DTR.
+Can we automatically enter the bootloader with that?
+        (I think that I have seen something about DTR in some log but I always had to manually enter the bootloader.)
+        - `bflb_interface_uart.py` indeed uses DTR and RTS.
+There are several options to invert things so I should certainly check this out as soon as I have working hardware again.
     - Switch to the MCU tab of Dev Cube.
     - M0 Group: Set `group0`, image address 0x58000000, file `./result-linux/low_load_bl808_m0.bin` ("m0" and ".bin")
     - D0 Group: Set `group1`, image address 0x58000000, file `./result-linux/low_load_bl808_d0.bin` ("d0" and ".bin")